Keyboard shortcuts

 Considerations

-The tailcall code generation is significantly faster and is therefore the default.
+The tail call code generation generates significantly faster code and is therefore the default.
 However, until rust gets guaranteed tail calls with the become keyword, it is possible to overflow the stack using it.
 This usually happens when many “skip” tokens are matched in a row.
-This can usually be solved by wrapping your skip pattern in a repetition, but not always.
-In any case, if you don’t want to worry about possible stack overflows, you can use the state_machine_codegen feature.
+This can be solved by wrapping your skip pattern in a repetition, though this is not always the case.
+If you don’t want to worry about possible stack overflows, you can use the state_machine_codegen feature.